hhvm/user-documentation/guides/hack/16-readonly/02-syntax.md

   };
 }
 ```
-One way to make sense of this behavior is to think of closures as objects with an __invoke function (which is how HHVM implements all closures), and whose properties are the values it captures.
-A readonly closure is then defined as a closure whose __invoke function is annotated with readonly.
+One way to make sense of this behavior is to think of closures as an object whose properties are the values it captures, which implement a special invocation function that executes the closure.
+A readonly closure is then defined as a closure whose invocation function is annotated with readonly.

 Readonly closures affect Hack’s type system, where readonly closures are subtypes of their mutable counterparts.
-Specifically, a (readonly function(T1):T2) is a strict subtype of a (function(T1): T2).
+Specifically, a `(readonly function(T1):T2)` is a strict subtype of a `(function(T1): T2)`.